rust-codegen-group/openapi-nexus/tests/golden/typescript/server-object/README.md

-# open-api-client
+# test-api-with-server-objects

-OpenAPI TypeScript client
+This is a test API specification that includes various server configurations

 **Version:** 1.0.0

 ## Overview

-This package provides a TypeScript/JavaScript client for the OpenAPI Client API.
+This package provides a TypeScript/JavaScript client for the Test API with Server Objects API.
 It uses the native [Fetch API](https://fetch.spec.whatwg.org/) for HTTP requests and works in both Node.js and browser environments.

 ## Features